 Exam Administration in the Faculty of Law at Queen's University

-Accommodated exams (including disability accommodations and language-based accommodations) are managed by the central exams office: please visit their site for details.
-If you require accommodations for exams, please ensure you have registered with Student Wellness Services no later than November 7 (Fall) and/or March 7 (Winter).
+If you require accommodations for exams, please ensure you have registered with Student Wellness Services no later than November 15 (Fall) or March 15 (Winter).

 Regulations and Policies